 As a power user, you demand simplicity as well as the ability to collaborate without having to have a deep technical expertise.
-SharePoint and Office 365 are excellent productivity tools widely used for enterprise collaboration, content management, and searches.
+SharePoint and Office 365 or Microsoft 365 are excellent productivity tools widely used for enterprise collaboration, content management, and searches.
 Over the years, the complexity of SharePoint has grown making it a product that many users– like you, complain about.
 Most people complain about the complexity of permission handling and the lack of mobile friendliness.

 Your business is probably working toward adopting a digital workspace strategy to enhance collaboration between you and your co-workers.
 But you may not be willing to invest time and effort in building a full-sized SharePoint farm on a sizable hardware.

 Office 365 has you covered with as set of tools that you can use if SharePoint is out of the question.
 Let’s look at the available workloads within Office 365 and how you can leverage them for collaboration.

 Make sure you’re getting the most out of your SharePoint by checking out our top 5 permissions best practices.

 14 Office and Microsoft 365 Collaboration Tools You Can Use If You Hate SharePoint

 Delve is an employee profile and content discovery for easy collaboration, finding the right person and the right content at the right time.
 It acts as a tool to curate all your necessary business content in one place.

 Power BI is a business analytics software providing interactive visualizations with self-service business intelligence capabilities.
 End-users can create reports and dashboards by themselves without having to depend on information technology staff or database administrator.
 PowerBI empowers users to analyze various data sources and collaborate with various users/teams for effective decision-making.